vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     If you don't see the relationship, refresh the browser window and then run the query.

 1. To add a relationship using the **ADT Explorer**, first click **cave_1** to select it, and then **right-click** **device_1**.
 In the displayed context menu, select **Add relationships**.

+    If the popup menu is cut of at the bottom of the display screen you may need to adjust the disply in order to select the Add relationships command.

 1. In the **Create Relationship** dialog, under **Source ID**, confirm that **cave_1** is displayed.